rafaellaguiar/Paranoid/README.md

 To run the project, you don't need much (I imagine just a Windows machine)

-In addition, it is also necessary to install the nuget packages Newtonsoft.Json(v13.0.3) and Microsoft.VisualStudio.Azure.Containers.Tools.Targets(v1.14.0)
+In addition, it is also necessary to install the nuget packages:
+   • Newtonsoft.Json - v13.0.3
+   • Microsoft.VisualStudio.Azure.Containers.Tools.Targets - v1.14.0